isc-projects/kea/doc/sphinx/kea-messages.rst

     No RAI options found to use for subnet selection.

 Logged at debug log level 40.
-A debug message issued by the server when the client query does not include RAI options suitable for use with subnet selection.
+This debug message is issued by the server when the client query does not include RAI options suitable for use with subnet selection.

 DHCPSRV_SUBNET4_SELECT_NO_RELAY_ADDRESS